campusrover/labnotebook2/docs/faq/batteries/batteries-and-chargers.md

 ---
-title:  Danger Signs with Batteries and Chargers
+title:  Danger Signs with Lipo Batteries and Chargers
 status: current
+date: 14-jun-2024
+description: Things you should know about LiPo batteries
 ---
 # Batteries and Chargers